Massetstephane/kOSPropMonitor/GameData/MFDKOS/ReadMe.md

-// this is a modified MFD based on JSI rasterprop and  ASSET prop By alexustas (waiting for permission)
+// this is a modified MFD based on JSI rasterprop and  ASSET prop By alexustas (waiting for permission to release)

 Kos Prop Monitor Special MFD
 ----------------------------